 Recovery and Resources

 Recovery from a DUI charge involves both personal and legal aspects.
 Ohio offers various resources, including support groups and counseling services, to assist individuals in overcoming the challenges associated with a DUI charge.
-Engagement in rehabilitation programs emphasizes personal growth and responsibility.
+Engagement in rehabilitation programs or driver intervention programs emphasizes personal growth and responsibility.

 Securing resources that focus on education about substance use can prevent future infractions.
 Additionally, participating in community service or DUI education programs may be required by the court and can demonstrate a commitment to change.
 Accessing these resources is vital for rebuilding one’s life post-DUI and achieving a sustainable recovery path.